+The purpose of the Committee is to advise and report to the Board on the adequacy of risk management, internal control, management effectiveness and governance arrangements to support the achievement of the strategic goals and objectives.

+This includes:

-Membership Remit Key Matters Considered Anne McMeel (Chair) + 2 other Non-Executives (NEDs) The purpose of the Committee is to advise and report to the Board on the adequacy of risk management, internal control, management effectiveness and governance arrangements to support the achievement of the strategic goals and objectives.
-This includes: Overseeing the relationship with the external auditor Overseeing security matters With Board and NRC, reviewing management of the Delivery Authority's corporate and Programme performance framework Internal Audit plans, activities and reports Security (physical, information and cyber) assurance Strategic risk, risk tolerances, risk appetite Assurance plans and activities, including integrated planning with internal audit and the Client Team Legal compliance monitoring and reports Information governance &amp; personal data compliance Annual Reports &amp; Accounts and external auditor reports 2023/24 Annual Audit Committee Report to the Board The DA's control environment, to support responding to the National Audit Office's (NAO) enquiries as part of their 2023-24 audit
+- Overseeing the relationship with the external auditor - Overseeing security matters - With Board and NRC, reviewing management of the Delivery Authority's corporate and Programme performance framework

+- Internal Audit plans, activities and reports - Security (physical, information and cyber) assurance - Strategic risk, risk tolerances, risk appetite - Assurance plans and activities, including integrated planning with internal audit and the Client Team - Legal compliance monitoring and reports - Information governance and personal data compliance - Annual Reports and Accounts and external auditor reports - 2023/24 Annual Audit Committee Report to the Board - The DA's control environment, to support responding to the National Audit Office's (NAO) enquiries as part of their 2023-24 audit

-Nominations & Remuneration Committee
+Nominations and Remuneration Committee

-Membership Remit Key Matters Considered

-Anne Baldock (Chair), 1 other NED, Delivery Authority Board Chair & CEO.
+Anne Baldock (Chair), 1 other NED, Delivery Authority Board Chair and CEO.

+Remit

 The purpose of the Committee is to set remuneration policies and practices, lead a robust process for nominations and appointments and consider organisational performance against performance measures.

-Executive Remuneration Approach towards Performance Rewards &amp; Pay Awards Delivery Authority workforce recruitment and composition Performance review process Pensions and employee benefits Non-executive directors' recruitment &amp; remuneration 2022/23 EDI and Remuneration Reports and 2022/23 EDI Action Plan and Gender &amp; Ethnicity Pay Gap Report Monitoring of HR metrics and developments
+- Executive Remuneration - Approach towards Performance Rewards and Pay Awards - Delivery Authority workforce recruitment and composition - Performance review process - Pensions and employee benefits - Non-executive directors' recruitment and remuneration

+- 2022/23 EDI and Remuneration Reports and 2022/23 EDI Action Plan and Gender and Ethnicity Pay Gap Report - Monitoring of HR metrics and developments